Partial-Birth Abortion Ban Act: Provisions

 There is an exception for the life of the pregnant person, however the physician who performed the abortion may have to prove to the State Medical Board that the life of the pregnant person was endangered and the abortion was necessary.

 Hadley Arkes commented, in an editorial in the National Review, "[t]hat provision went even further than the law was obliged to go, for as the American Medical Association testified during the hearings, a partial-birth abortion bore no relevance to any measure needed to advance the health of any woman."

 Citing the Supreme Court case of Doe v.
-Bolton (1973), some pro-life supporters have asserted that the word "health" would render any legal restriction meaningless, because of the broad and vague interpretation of "health".
+Bolton (1973), some anti-abortion supporters have asserted that the word "health" would render any legal restriction meaningless, because of the broad and vague interpretation of "health".
 This was of particular concern when it came to anticipated arguments that such a definition would encompass "mental health", which some thought would inevitably be expanded by court decisions to include the prevention of depression or other non-physical conditions.
-Pro-choice groups object to this statute primarily because there is no exemption if the health of a woman is at risk.
+Pro-abortion groups object to this statute primarily because there is no exemption if the health of a woman is at risk.